Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 Listening to those stories of "human blood fed leech", I was so scared that I felt like there were worms on my body, but at that time, my dream life was to earn more money with my own hands, and it was a very happy thing to let my parents spend the money I earned.
 So no matter how hard it is out there, I want to grit my teeth and try.

-Every time I wanted anything, I went on a hunger strike, and as soon as I didn't eat my mother compromised.
+Every time when I wanted anything, I went on a hunger strike, and as soon as I didn't eat, my mother compromised.
 So to be able to go out to work, I also went on a hunger strike.

 One night, through the wall I heard my mother say, our daughter is so stubborn, maybe we should let her go out, we can't let her starve to death, can't we?

 That night I was so excited, I couldn't sleep.

 The next day they announced, let me go out.
-You know, at that time going out to work, is a thing as big as the sky!
+You know, at that time going out to work is a thing as big as the sky!

 Overcoming the fear of leaving home was only the first hurdle.